lukas-karsch/thesis/vault/Thesis/Meetings/2025-11-12 Exposé Feedback.md

 - maybe!
 - depends on the literature
     - if literature has opinions on architecture, try to suggest one
-    - otherwise, don't put a random one!
+    - otherwise, don't put a random hypothesis!

 > This does mean that [[Expose Lukas Karsch Bachelorarbeit_02.pdf]] is the final version.